Stattek/imgii/README.md

 # rustii

-This is a CPU-only image rendering program that renders colored ANSI-encoded ASCII art and saves it in the PNG format.
+Rustii is an image rendering program that renders colored ANSI-encoded ASCII art as a PNG and saves the output file.

-This program is multithreaded to make it faster, but it is very CPU-intensive due to not utilizing the GPU.
-Beware of 100% CPU utilization if converting many images in parallel (when converting a batch of images, which this program can handle for you).
+Supports popular image types, such as PNG, JPEG, GIF, WEBP, and more.

 ## Building